pdfix/action-pdf-accessibility-paddle-docker/README.md

 # Autotag PDF Document Using PaddleX and PDFix SDK

-Docker-based autotagging of PDF documents using PaddleX and PDFix SDK.
+A Dockerized solution for automated PDF tagging using Paddle and PDFix SDK.
+Supports pdf tagging, pdfix layout template generation, MathML extraction from images, and adding MathML associated files to PDF formula tags.

 ## Table of Contents